The following are a selection of scientific meetings and conferences on or related to cancer research.

 Date: 6 – 9 July 2014

 Location: Glasgow, Scotland

-Date: 3 - 6 November 2013
+Date: 2 - 5 November 2014

 Location: Liverpool, UK

 The programme with cover a range of sessions and numerous speakers presenting high-quality data in a multidisciplinary programme - from basic research to prevention, diagnosis, treatment and survivorship.